16/16

 You've read the science.

-You've seen the psychology, the strategy, and the subtle shifts.
+You've seen the psychology, the strategy, and the daily habits that matter.

 But in the end, here's what matters most:

-"The best plan is the one you'll actually live."
+"The best plan is the one you can still follow on an ordinary week."

-Build it in layers.
-Return to it often.
+Build it in layers and review it regularly.

 Foundation: Principles, Not Perfection